High School Overview

 Dual Credit U.S. History provides the opportunity to acquire 6 hours of college level history while completing high school requirements.

-St. Thomas Aquinas describes theology as the queen of the sciences (Citation Summa).
-It is precisely for this reason that man is meant to engage with theology with his whole self; for it is his whole self which is revealed to him in that study.
-For Catholic theology, this consideration means that man’s intellect perceives, and his will commits to understanding (as best he may) the One, True, and Good as they are in their infinite Beauty.
+St. Thomas Aquinas describes theology as the queen of the sciences (Cf. Summa Theologiae).
+It is precisely for this reason that man is meant to engage in this study with his whole self; for it is his whole self which is revealed to him therein.
+For Catholic theology, this means that man’s intellect perceives, and his will commits to understanding (as best he may) the One, True, and Good as they are in their infinite Beauty.

 The Theology program at Bishop Gorman seeks to unite faith and reason in our study—what Pope St. John Paul II called the “two wings on which the human spirit rises to the contemplation of truth.”
-(Citation Fides Et Ratio) This effort follows an intellectually rigorous curriculum whose standards are set by the United States Conference of Catholic Bishops and realized through the Didache Series published by the Midwest Theological Foundation.
+(Fides Et Ratio) This effort follows an intellectually rigorous curriculum whose standards are set by the United States Conference of Catholic Bishops and realized through the Bible, Catechism of the Catholic Church, various primary sources, and the Didache Series published by the Midwest Theological Forum (MTF).